madmous/madClones/README.md

 ### Version 3.0.0

 * Boards menu.
-The user clicks on the boards button available in the header and can see all the boards (starred, personal and organiations) previously created.
+The user clicks on the boards button available in the header and can see all the boards (starred, personal and organisations) previously created.

 ### Version 4.0.0